boristsr/gdcorner-website/_posts/jenkins-home-lab/2019-12-28-JenkinsHomeLab-P2-LinuxAgents.md

 ## What’s next?

 Congratulations, you now have a linux agent able to run any linux based jobs.
-Tomorrow we’ll look into configuring a windows agent.
+Tomorrow we’ll look into configuring a Windows agent.